 Steel supply and demand

-If you want to avoid the hassles of picking individual stocks, you can consider the SPDR S&P Metals and Mining ETF (XME).
+To avoid the hassles of picking individual stocks, you may want to consider the SPDR S&P Metals and Mining ETF (XME).
 Currently, XME has invested more than half of its holdings in US-based steel companies.
-Together, Nucor (NUE) and Steel Dynamics (STLD) form ~8.8% of XME’s portfolio.

 We’ve looked at the demand-and-supply scenario in the United States, so let’s shift our focus now to seaborne iron ore demand-and-supply, which could significantly affect Cliffs Natural Resources’ fortunes.